What You Will Learn

 - Extracting Hashes and Passwords from Memory with Mimikatz Kiwi

-In this course section, we'll zoom in on typical AD (Active Directory) lateral movement strategies.
-You'll obtain an in-depth understanding of how Kerberos works and what possible attack vectors are available.
-You'll look at typical local privilege escalation techniques and UAC (User Account Control) bypasses.
-We map the internal domain structure using BloodHound to identify feasible attack paths.
-We'll use Mimikatz to perform domain dominance attacks where domain replication is used to fully compromise the domain.
-We then turn our attention to web application pen testing, covering the most powerful and common web app attack techniques, including hands-on labs for every topic we address.
-We'll cover finding and exploiting command injection and SQL injection flaws in applications such as online banking, blog sites, and more.
+In this course section, we'll zoom in on typical Active Directory lateral movement strategies.
+You'll get an in-depth understanding of how Kerberos works and what the possible attack vectors are.
+We'll look at typical local privilege escalation techniques and User Account Control bypasses.
+We'll also map the internal domain structure using BloodHound to identify feasible attack paths.
+We'll use Mimikatz to perform domain dominance attacks, where domain replication is used to fully compromise the domain.
+With full privileges over the on-premise domain, we'll then turn our attention to the cloud and have a look at Azure principles and attack strategies.
+The integration of Azure AD with the on-premise domain provides interesting attack options, which will be linked to the domain dominance attacks we saw earlier during the course section.

 - Kerberos Attacks